Contradictive-Games/RGS-CGConsole/README.md

 }
 ```

-The `ConsoleCommandRegistry` handles the building of the `CommandResponse`.
+The `CGConsoleCommands` class handles the building of the `CommandResponse`.